37 Metaphors for Business with Meaning and Examples

 19. Business is a River

-Meaning: A river flows steadily, adapting to obstacles, just like a business navigating its environment.
+Meaning: That metaphor for business depicts a river flowing steadily, adapting to obstacles, just like a business navigating its environment.

 Examples in Context: